 If you are unfortunate enough that your case becomes so popular that the whole nation stops functioning because of your case, you better have some powerful people like these by your side, else expect a treatment like Ram Singh.
-I am not trying to support anyone here; I am only trying to show that you should expect a speedy delivery of justice by the street people, social media and tweeple, if you do not have enough powerful people by your side.
+I am not trying to support anyone here; I am only trying to show that you should expect a speedy delivery of justice by the street people, social media, and tweeple if you do not have enough powerful people by your side.

 Since not every common man in India has “guts” like Tarun #Tejpal to venture out like him; a beautiful way is devised to trap every one of them.
 This is through several sections under family laws.
 Since all of us want to have happy families; that is where we are caught by this system which claims to protect its women.

-Once you pay up to satisfactory level to these sentries of our legal jungle through various means and hire a lawyer for your own that is the second time you enter another danger zone.
-No matter how you employ an advocate and how much careful you are in time of employing one for you, unless s/he is very close; you will almost always be extorted by him with a smiling face.
+Once you pay up to a satisfactory level to these sentries of our legal jungle through various means and hire a lawyer for your own that is the second time you enter another danger zone.
+No matter how you employ an advocate and how much careful you are in the time of employing one for you unless s/he is very close; you will almost always be extorted by him with a smiling face.
 This time you may also feel happy about this extortion as you will feel that your advocate is trying to save you from danger.
 Some of the charges these advocates charge are simply outside any logical fees structure and without any rationale.
 Sometimes you pay up for the name of the advocate while only their juniors attend the court dates, sometimes you pay up senior consultation fees to juniors if you show “guts” to recruit a struggling junior advocate.
-In any case you need to pay up these sentries for being your guards.
+In any case, you need to pay up these sentries for being your guards.

 In this modern hi-tech world when multinationals are managing complex global businesses without any physical records I have always wondered why our court system requires keeping and transferring all records physically with no standard of record maintenance.
 You ask any Peshkar or bench clerk in any court in India you will get to know how difficult it is for them to retrieve a record.
-Well the situation may be better in Supreme Court or High courts but the lower courts’ records management system and records preservation system works most pathetically.
-With each case extending for unlimited number of years don’t be surprised if your valuable records are lost or misplaced and you are asked to pay up to find out the same.
+Well, the situation may be better in Supreme Court or High courts but the lower courts’ records management system and records preservation system works most pathetically.
+With each case extending for an unlimited number of years don’t be surprised if your valuable records are lost or misplaced and you are asked to pay up to find out the same.

 You will find the problem when for any reason you need certified copy of any of your case records.
 You may know that each page costs you 2 rupees to get a photocopy from the court but the process is deliberately kept complicated so that the common man can never master the same.
 By your strong determination and willpower even if you dare to master the process and follow the same you will encounter new challenges at every step as you proceed.
 Don’t be surprised if some of these challenges are actually orchestrated by your own lawyer.
-So after a few times you will consider paying up the stakeholder huge premium to get those certified copies some of which may not be required for more than once.
-As an IT savvy person you may wonder if the records with proper authentication system were kept online, the record access and retrieval would have been much easier and completely cost free for a common man.
+So after a few times, you will consider paying up the stakeholder huge premium to get those certified copies some of which may not be required for more than once.
+As an IT savvy person, you may wonder if the records with proper authentication system were kept online, the record access and retrieval would have been much easier and completely cost-free for a common man.
 But our legal system is devised in such a way that it wants maximum money from each family of common man and does not want to mend its way.

-Then to add to this misery of a common man, there are various sections that give almost the same kind of benefits or cases filed under same section in different courts of law.
-For example, claiming maintenance from husband or filing a dowry complaint.
+Then to add to this misery of a common man, there are various sections that give almost the same kind of benefits or cases filed under the same section in different courts of law.
+For example, claiming maintenance from a husband or filing a dowry complaint.
 A wife can file maintenance under five different sections at different points in time; a wife can file multiple cases under IPC 498a in different police stations or courts.
-Since women safety has become the most important issue in the country today and all political parties and media houses find good business out of it, even if Supreme Court is concerned about high number of pending cases in India, such misuse of law is never taken seriously or tried to be stopped.
-This is all to sustain and feed the legal terrorism racket that has become a multi crore rupees business today.
+Since women safety has become the most important issue in the country today and all political parties and media houses find good business out of it, even if Supreme Court is concerned about a high number of pending cases in India, such misuse of law is never taken seriously or tried to be stopped.
+This is all to sustain and feed the legal terrorism racket that has become a multi-crore rupees business today.
 And to add to this our government is bringing in yet another law named Marriage Law Amendment Act, 2010 (or IRBM) to affect each family in India.
 As a result please expect this extortion to skyrocket if you don’t protest against this now.

 As a peace loving, law abiding common Indian man even if you do not need to fight a battle outside the courtroom, you still pay up huge ransom money to these various forms of legal extortion to get justice.
-In one word, in our legal jungle a common Indian man needs to buy justice even at the cost of his life.
+In one word, in our legal jungle, a common Indian man needs to buy justice even at the cost of his life.
 No wonder why we see sky-rocketing suicide rate among married men in India.